5 Top Tips for Securing an Internship in a Software Company

 It wasn’t until May, once my exams were over, that I came for my interview with Learning Pool (formerly HT2 Labs) and, within a week I had received an offer for the summer internship.

 As students, while encouraged to experiment with our own projects, we inevitably spend the majority of our time on small-scale, individual programming.
-My exposure to HT2 (now Learning Pool) and their Learning Record Store, Learning Locker has been eye-opening and, has certainly encouraged me to pursue a career in software development.
+My exposure to HT2 (now Learning Pool) and their Learning Record Store, Learning Pool LRS has been eye-opening and, has certainly encouraged me to pursue a career in software development.

 The experience you can gain through work experience and internships is often invaluable.
 If you’d like to learn more about upcoming work experience opportunities at Learning Pool (formerly HT2 Labs) don’t hesitate to get in touch.